Adversarial Examples: Opportunities and Challenges: Methods of Constructing AEs

 Recently, Dong \emph{et al.} \cite{Dong} proposed a momentum iterative method (MIM).
 The basic idea is to add momentum based on the IGSM.
 The weakness of previous iterative attacks is that the transferability (black-box attack) is weakened when the number of iterations increases, which can be addressed after adding momentum.
 MIM attack not only enhances the attack ability on the white-box model, but also increases the success rate on the black-box model.
 The momentum iterative gradient sign method for the targeted attack is given by

 where $\textbf{\emph{g}}_t$ gathers the gradients of the first $t$ iterations with a decay factor $\mu$, and its initial value is 0.

 \begin{enumerate} \item [4)]{$Iter l.l$} \end{enumerate}

 FGSM and L-BFGS try to increase the probability of predicting wrong results but do not specify which wrong class should be selected by the model.
-These methods are sufficient for small datasets such as MNIST and CIFAR-10.
+These methods are sufficient for small datasets such as Mixed National Institute of Standards and Technology Database (MNIST) and CIFAR-10.
 On ImageNet, with a larger number of classes and varying degrees of significance between classes, FGSM and L-BFGS may construct uninteresting misclassifications, such as misclassifying one type of cat into another cat.
 To generate more meaningful AEs, a novel AE generation method is proposed by perturbing the target class with the lowest probability so that this least-likely class turns to become the correct class after the perturbation, which is called as iterative least-likely class method ($iter l.l$) \cite{Kurakin2016}.
-To make the adversarial image $\textbf{\emph{X}}^{adv}$ be classified as $y_{LL}$, we have the following procedure:
+To make the adversarial image $\textbf{\emph{X}}^{\rm adv}$ be classified as $y_{LL}$, we have the following procedure:

 where $y_{LL}$ represents the least likely (the lowest probability) target class.
 For a classifier with good performance, the least likely class is usually quite different from the correct class.
 Therefore, this attack method can lead to some interesting errors, such as misclassifying a cat as an aircraft.
 It is also possible to use a random class as the target class, which is called as iteration random class method.